wssimms/gssquared/Docs/DevelopLog.md

 So on an NTSC display, whether the colorburst is present at the start of a scanline will control the entire line.
 So "per scanline-ish" color killer is accurate. in RGB, that doesn't really apply.
 But we can use the same flag to determine whether to render using rgb algo or monochrome.

+btw I'm still seeing the "window doesn't update right when we're close to screen edge".

+I've got double lo-res in and tested now.
+Now I need to test double hi-res.
+What to do it with..

+[ ] I think I am missing a memory management soft-switch to reset on a RESET, esp with stuff that wants to do 80-col, dlgr, dhgr.
+[ ] need vbl c019 support
+[ ] open-apple and closed-apple

+OA-CA can go into the game controller. it can just call SDL to see if the appropriate modifiers are being pressed.